Skip To Main Content

 County Committee

-The Monterey County Committee on School District Organization is responsible for overseeing the reorganization of school districts in the county through territory transfer, district consolidation, and unification.
+The Monterey County Committee on School District Organization (County Committee) is responsible for overseeing the reorganization of school districts in the county through territory transfer, district consolidation, and unification.
 It is empowered to:

 The County Committee is subject to the legal requirements of the California Education Code and State Board of Education policies and regulations, but has latitude to address each local situation in its own context.
 The California Department of Education (CDE) provides a Handbook for School District Organization, which details the duties, responsibilities, and processes that must be followed.